dbwebb-se/mvc/example/symfony-write-application-code/README.md

 Save round
 --------------------------

-To save the round we click the "Save" button and reach the following controller method.
+To save the round we click the "Save" button and reach the following controller method we created earlier.

 ```php
     #[Route("/game/pig/save", name: "pig_save", methods: ['POST'])]